Smarte Carte

-Smarte Carte Inc. (stylized as smartecarte) is a global company providing products and services to the travel and leisure industry.
+Smarte Carte Inc. (stylized as smartecarte) is a global company based in White Bear Lake, Minnesota focused on providing products and services to the travel and leisure industries.
 Smarte Carte specializes in luggage carts and trolleys, wheelchairs, electronic lockers, commercial strollers, and massage chairs, as well as airport services such as baggage storage, baggage wrap, lost property, Mail N’ Fly, porter services, and more.

-Operating in more than 2,500 locations around the world, its products and services are primarily found in airports, shopping centers, theme and water parks, ski resorts, and fitness centers.
+Operating in more than 3,500 locations around the world, its products and services are primarily found in airports, shopping centers, theme and water parks, ski resorts, and fitness centers.

-The company is owned by 3I, an investment firm based in London, the United Kingdom that focuses on mid-market private equity and infrastructure.
+The company is owned by 3I, an investment firm based in London, the United Kingdom, that focuses on mid-market private equity and infrastructure.